-But the more I researched, the more I realized there was an army of moms out there already doing this.
-And they promised it was easier than I thought.
+But the more I researched, the more I realized there was an army of moms out there already doing this, even domestically challenged ones, like me.
+And everything I read promised that it was easier than I thought.
 They were right!
-I’ve now finished using cloth from 2 months old to Potty trained with my second child, EJ, and am currently using cloth diapers from birth with L.
+I’ve now finished using cloth from 2 months old to Potty with my second child, and am currently using cloth diapers from birth with Littlest.

 Why do I cloth diaper?
 Available in scores of patterns, prints and colours, cloth diapers will totally amp up your baby’s cuteness- more than disposables ever could!
 And, they are good for the environment.
 You can’t go wrong there!
 When you look at the facts at realdiapers.org you can see some frightening statistics about the amount of diapers going into our landfills.

 Cloth Diapers really aren’t that much more work than the proper use of disposables.